Freedom of Information Act

 - Paris Carnegie Public Library’s purpose is to provide materials and services for the recreational, social, informational, and educational needs of the community.
 Our service area is the City of Paris.

 - An organizational chart is below.

-- The total amount of our operating budget for the fiscal year ending April 30, 2020 is: $167,790.00.
-Funding sources are property and personal property replacement taxes, state per capita grants, late fees, charges, used book sales, and donations.
+- The total amount of our operating budget for the fiscal year ending April 30, 2022 is: $286,319.00.
+Funding sources are property and personal property replacement taxes, state per capita grants and other grants, fees, charges, used book sales, and donations.
 Tax levies are: Corporate purposes (for general operating expenditures)

 - The office is located at this address: 207 S. Main St., Paris, IL 61944

 - The library employs approximately the following number of persons: Full-time 2; Part-time 4

 - Paris Carnegie Public Library Board of Trustees exercises control over our policies and procedures.
 The board meets monthly on the second Monday of each month (except August), 4:30 p.m., at the library.